Curriculum Learning: A Survey: Applications of Curriculum Learning

+All types of easy-to-hard learning strategies have been successfully employed in a wide range of computer vision problems.
+For the standard curriculum approach, various difficulty metrics for computing the complexity of the training examples have been proposed.
+Chen and Gupta~\citeyearpar{Chen_2015_ICCV} consider the source of the image to be related to the complexity, Soviany et al.~\citeyearpar{Soviany-CEFRL-2018} use object-related statistics such as the number or the average size of the objects, and Ionescu et al.~\citeyearpar{Ionescu-CVPR-2016} build an image complexity estimator.
+Furthermore, model \citep{sinha2020curriculum} and task-based approaches \citep{pentina2015curriculum} have also been explored to solve vision problems.

-\textbf{Multiple tasks.} Chen and Gupta~\cite{Chen_2015_ICCV} use web images to train a convolutional neural network in a curriculum fashion.
-They collect information from Google and Flickr, arguing that Flickr data are more noisy, thus more difficult.
-Starting from this observation, they build the curriculum training in two-stages: first train the model on the easy Google images, then fine-tune it on the more difficult Flickr examples.
-Furthermore, to sooth the difficulty of very hard samples, the authors impose constrains during the fine-tuning step, based on similarity relationships across different categories.
+\textbf{Multiple tasks.} Chen and Gupta~\citeyearpar{Chen_2015_ICCV} introduce one of the first curriculum frameworks for computer vision.
+They use web images to train a convolutional neural network in a curriculum fashion.
+They collect information from Google and Flickr, arguing that Flickr images are noisier, thus more difficult.
+Starting from this observation, they build the curriculum training in two-stages: first they train the model on the easy Google images, then they fine-tune it on the more difficult Flickr examples.
+Furthermore, to smooth the difficulty of very hard samples, the authors impose constraints during the fine-tuning step, based on similarity relationships across different categories.

-Ionescu et al.~\cite{ionescu2016hard} define difficulty as the human response time required for a visual search task.
+Ionescu et al.~\citeyearpar{Ionescu-CVPR-2016} measure the complexity of an image as the human response time required for a visual search task.
 Using human annotations, they build a regression model which can automatically estimate the difficulty score of a certain image.
-Based on this measure, they conduct curriculum learning experiments on two different tasks: weakly supervised object localization and semi-supervised object classification, showing both the superiority of the easy-to-hard strategy and the efficiency of the estimator.
+Based on this measure, they conduct curriculum learning experiments on two different tasks: weakly-supervised object localization and semi-supervised object classification, showing both the superiority of the easy-to-hard strategy and the efficiency of the estimator.

+\begin{sloppypar} Compared to the approach of Chen and Gupta~\citeyearpar{Chen_2015_ICCV}, the prior knowledge generated by the difficulty estimator of Ionescu et al.~\citeyearpar{Ionescu-CVPR-2016} is computed, thus being more general.
+Soviany~\citeyearpar{soviany2020curriculum} uses this estimator to build a curriculum sampling approach that addresses the problem of imbalance in fully annotated data sets.
+The author augments the easy-to-hard sampling strategy from \citep{Soviany-WACV-2020} with a new term that captures the diversity of the examples.
+The total number of objects in each class from the previously selected examples is counted in order to emphasize less-visited classes. \end{sloppypar}